 - 1/4 cup extra virgin olive oil

 - 2 small zucchini, or one larger one, washed and sliced into thin rounds (about 3/4 pound)

-1 Beat the eggs in a medium bowl.
-Add the ricotta and Parmesan and beat to combine.
-Add the salt, freshly ground black pepper, basil and thyme and beat to combine.
+1 Make the egg mixture: Whisk the eggs in a medium bowl.
+Add the ricotta and Parmesan and whisk to combine.
+Stir in the salt, freshly ground black pepper, basil and thyme.
 Set aside.

 2 Sauté the zucchini slices: Heat the olive oil in a 10-inch oven-proof stick-free skillet on medium high.

 When the oil is hot and begins to shimmer, add the zucchini slices.
 Stir so that the zucchini slices are all coated with some of the oil.

 Cook, stirring only occasionally (if you stir too much the zucchini won't brown), until the zucchini slices are lightly browned, about 5-6 minutes.
 Remove from heat.